 );

-KYC, bank accounts, and withdrawals are part of the optional fiat off-ramp flow.
-They do not replace PayOrders, and they are not required when you only want on-chain settlement to a wallet.
+Off-ramp verification, bank accounts, and off-ramp intents are optional.
+They do not replace orders, and they are not required when you only want on-chain settlement to a wallet.

 | API area | When to use it | Credential |